-In addition, the Welsh Government has also published the Electric Vehicle (EV) Charging Strategy for Wales.
-The strategy, shaped by the Well-being of Future Generations (Wales) Act 2015, provides a framework for the consideration of how electric vehicle charging infrastructure needs in Wales should be met.
-The strategy proposes that by 2025:

-"all users of electric cars and vans in Wales are confident that they can access electric vehicle charging infrastructure when and where they need it."
+In addition, the Welsh Government has also published the Selectric Vehicle (EV) Charging Strategy for Wales.
+The strategy, shaped by the 🖎 Well-being of Future Generations (Wales) Act 2015, provides a framework for the consideration of how electric vehicle charging infrastructure needs in Wales should be met.
+The strategy proposes that by 2025: All users of electric cars and vans in Wales are confident that they can access electric vehicle charging infrastructure when and where they need it.

-The WG strategy aims to provide a common framework for Local Authority understanding and collaboration, and proposes a Welsh Government investment of £30 million over the next 5 years to deliver the aims set out within the strategy.
-The strategy will be accompanied by an Action Plan due to be published late 2021, which will be used to track and manage delivery which will be reviewed annually.
+The Welsh Government strategy aims to provide a common framework for Local Authority understanding and collaboration, and proposes an investment of £30 million over the next 5 years to deliver the aims set out within the strategy.
+An \tilde{\text{\text{S}}} Electric Vehicle Charging Strategy for Wales: Action Plan was published in October 2021 to detail how the Welsh Government intend to deliver the strategy.
+The actions set out in the Action Plan will be developed and implemented up to 2030 in line with the time frame of the strategy.
+Key Performance Indicators (KPIs) will be used to monitor delivery which will be reviewed annually to help track progress towards better charger infrastructure.

 RCTCBC's Climate Change Strategy recognises that an electrification of vehicles is needed to address decarbonisation of the Council's transport sector.
-In March 2021, an Electric Vehicle Charging Infrastructure: Driving Change report was presented to the Climate Change Cabinet Steering Group.
+In March 2021, an 🐧 Electric Vehicle Charging Infrastructure: Driving Change report was presented to the Climate Change Cabinet Steering Group.
 The report outlined that if growth in ULEV ownership continues in alignment with UK trends, then forecasts indicate that there could be more than 900 ULEVs in RCT by the early 2020s, and over 8,000 by 2030.

 As such, an extensive scale up of Electric Vehicle (EV) Charging Infrastructure across the County Borough is needed in order to meet public demand and accelerate Council-wide decarbonisation.
-In order to address this growth in demand and provide guidance to the rollout of a charging network across the County Borough, the report recommended the development of an EV Charging Infrastructure Strategy and Implementation Plan to sit alongside a Transport Strategy and future Planning policies.
+In order to address this growth in demand and provide guidance to the rollout of a charging network across the County Borough, the report recommended the development of an EV Charging Strategy and Implementation Plan to sit alongside a Transport Strategy and future Planning Policies.